New broadcast code and landmines to broadcasting: My intervention – The Sun Nigeria

 The NBC cannot constitute itself as a meddlesome interloper in the contractual deals between broadcasters and advertisers.
 If for whatever reason, an advertiser defaults in its payment obligations to a broadcast station, the NBC has no right to interfere about this.
 It is at the discretion of the broadcast station if it wants to be flexible with advertisers in the payment of its advertisement placements.

-Also, a perusal of item 3.18.2(e) and item 3.18.3 that have to do with payment of royalties for artistes.
+Also, a perusal of item 3.18.2(e) and item 3.18.3 that have to do with the payment of royalties for artists.
 For ease of reference, I reproduce that provision hereunder:

 MUSIC